 Intermittent lubrication may be the worst condition of all because the oil film can dry out and form sludge or varnish on the internal surfaces of the equipment.

-Airline lubricators meter oil from a reservoir into the moving air stream.
-As high-velocity air passes through a venturi, it draws the oil up and through a capillary, then drips it into the air stream.
+Airline lubricators meter oil from a reservoir into the moving airstream.
+As high-velocity air passes through a venturi, it draws the oil up and through a capillary, then drips it into the airstream.

 The moving air breaks up the oil into a mist (small droplets) or fog (larger droplets) and carries it downstream into the air-powered device.
-In a typical lubricator, all of the air passes through the venturi during low-flow conditions.
+In a typical lubricator, all the air passes through the venturi during low-flow conditions.

 Under higher flow conditions, a spring-loaded bypass valve opens to direct the excess flow around the venturi to a point downstream where it rejoins the lubricated flow.
 A manual adjusting valve sets the oil drip rate, and a sight glass enables the operator to monitor the output.
-A fill plug provides access to refill the reservoir, which is typically made from polycarbonate.
+A fill plug provides access to refill the reservoir, often made from polycarbonate.
 The same precautions about polycarbonate apply to lubricators as they do to airline filters.

 Lubricators typically have a larger flow range than an equivalent size regulator or filter, but their pressure drop increases quite rapidly as flow increases.

 The standard acceptable pressure loss for a lubricator is 3 to 7 psig.
 Lubricators are generally selected based on pipe connection size, oil reservoir capacity, and allowable pressure loss versus flow rate.
 Many manufacturers publish a minimum flow rate at which the venturi will function properly.